Would you put everything at risk to stand up and do what’s right?

 I have seen incredible things in my lifetime.
 The end of the Berlin Wall, the break up of Russia.
 A man walking on the moon.
 Sending data from one place to another via a fax.
 Or using a phone the size of a credit card that puts the world in your hand.
 Not in our wildest dreams did anyone think those could exist.
 The impossible is possible when there are enough people willing to pursue it.

 Everyone needs to say- “no more.”
 We will not tolerate indecency, violence, and hatred.
 We will not stand by while the very values our nation and all the ideals men and women throughout our history have paid the ultimate price to protect, fall by the wayside.
-Everyone needs to stand up and say in one, loud, enduring and focused voice- it’s no longer acceptable to dream, it’s time to make this a reality.
+We must stand up and say in one, loud, enduring and focused voice- it’s no longer acceptable to dream, it’s time to make this a reality.

 Darkness cannot drive out darkness